 There aren’t any specific storage requirements in Oregon.
 You can keep your records at your nonprofit’s physical location or look into cloud storage options.
 Just make sure they’re easy to access for compliance and auditing purposes.

 Once you’ve filed your Articles of Incorporation and you’re officially a nonprofit, you’ll need to get an Employee Identification Number (EIN).
-The EIN is used by the IRS to identify your nonprofit corporation, and is required by federal law.
+The EIN is used by the IRS to identify your nonprofit corporation and is required by federal law.
 It’s what you’ll use to apply for tax-exempt status, hire employees, and open a bank account.
 If you want to spend your time doing something else, like getting your nonprofit in order, consider ZenBusiness’s EIN service.

-Depending on the nature of your nonprofit, you may need to get specific licenses or permits at state and local level.
+Depending on the nature of your nonprofit, you may need to get specific licenses or permits at the state and local levels.
 These requirements depend on where your nonprofit is headquartered and where it operates across the state.
 You can search Oregon’s license directory online for more details, or contact your municipal or county clerks.

 There’s no central repository for determining what licenses you need.
 Since they vary between industry and location, you can use online services such as ZenBusiness’s business license report service to help keep your nonprofit up to date with all its licensing and permit needs.

 Applying for tax-exempt status is the last big step before getting your nonprofit off to a running start.
 To be recognized as a 501(c)(3) nonprofit by the IRS, you’ll need to file Form 1023.
 There’s a long version and a short one.
 Fill out the one that best meets the needs of your nonprofit.